-- .
+- c.
 Notification of Interpretation Services to LEP Individuals.
-In accordance with SF Admin Code Section 91.2 (e), signs shall be posted at the main public entry or lobby of each SFPD facility, indicating that interpreters are available at no cost to LEP individuals. - c.
+In accordance with SF Admin Code Section 91.2 (e), signs shall be posted at the main public entry or lobby of each SFPD facility, indicating that interpreters are available at no cost to LEP individuals. - d.
 Incident Reports.
 Whenever an incident report is prepared regarding an incident involving an LEP person, the incident report shall identify the primary language spoken by the LEP individual, the person who provided the interpretation (Certified Bilingual Member's star number or Certified Civilian Interpreter's identification number), and the manner interpretation services were provided.
-All this information shall be indicated in the incident report. - d.
+All this information shall be indicated in the incident report. - e.
 Restrictions.
 Members should not use family members, neighbors, friends, volunteers, bystanders, or children to interpret for a LEP person to facilitate any evidentiary communications unless exigent circumstances exist, and a more reliable interpreter is not available.
-If used during exigent circumstances, members shall seek the assistance of a certified bilingual member or civilian interpreter to confirm or supplement the initial translation or interpretation as soon as practical. - 5.
-Notification of Language Access Services to LEP Individuals.
-Signs shall be posted in the main public entry or lobby of each SFPD facility in required languages spoken by Substantial Number of LEP Persons containing the following information: - a.
-Availability of language access services (interpretation and translation), including ability to report certain crimes online in different languages, at no cost to LEP individuals. - b.
-"Know Your Rights" brochure developed by the Office of Civic Engagement and Immigration Affairs (OCEIA), including information about OCEIA's Complaint Process, once available. - 4.6.
-Translated Documents Translation of Documents.
+If used during exigent circumstances, members shall seek the assistance of a certified bilingual member or civilian interpreter to confirm or supplement the initial translation or interpretation as soon as practical.
+The use of Artificial Intelligence and translation apps for interpretation purposes should be in accordance with City and County of San Francisco guidelines. - 5.
+Translated Documents.
 SFPD shall maintain written forms and guidelines for assistance to LEP individuals. - a.
-Transcribing Tapes and Other Evidence into English: The Department shall translate tapes, documents, evidence, or documents submitted by LEP individual(s) into English when such evidence is necessary to continue the investigation and/or prosecution of a criminal case or a Departmental administrative investigation.

-If there is a form or document that needs to be translated, the person requesting the document can send it to the Language Access Liaison Officer
+Transcribing Tapes and Other Evidence into English: The Department shall translate tapes, documents, evidence, or documents submitted by LEP individual(s) into English when such evidence is necessary to continue the investigation and/or prosecution of a criminal case or a Departmental administrative investigation. - b.
+If there is a form or document that needs to be translated, the person requesting the document can send it to the Language Access Liaison Officer via email.

-- via email.
 If it is approved to be translated, the Language Access Liaison will send the form to the Department's vendor to process.
-The Language Access Liaison Officer will send the final translated document back to the person who requested it. - a.
-SFPD shall translate all written materials providing vital information to the public into the required languages spoken by Substantial Number of LEP Persons.
-If written material providing vital information to the public is requested in a language not covered by required languages, member receiving the request shall acknowledge the request within 48 hours, excluding weekends and holidays, and make good-faith efforts, in coordination with Language Access Liaison Officer, to translate the requested materials within a reasonable amount of time and provide the requester with a due date. - b.
-Transcribing Tapes and Other Evidence into English: Receiving members shall translate tapes, documents, or any other evidence submitted by LEP individual(s) into English when such evidence is necessary to continue the investigation and/or prosecution of a criminal case or a Departmental administrative investigation. - b.c.
-If there is a police form or document that needs to be translated, the person requesting the document can send it to the Language Access Liaison Officer via email.
-The Language Access Liaison will send the form to the Department's vendor to process.
 The Language Access Liaison Officer will send the final translated document back to the person who requested it. - B. PROCEDURES DURING EXIGENCIES.
 During exigent circumstances, members shall use the most reliable, temporary interpreter available.
-Once the exigency has passed, members are expected to revert to the procedures set forth in this general order. - A.C.
-AIRPORT BUREAU.
+Once the exigency has passed, members are expected to revert to the procedures set forth in this general order. - C. AIRPORT BUREAU.
 Airport Bureau members, and other members of the San Francisco Police Department providing services at the Airport, will adhere to department policies.
-Airport Bureau members and other members of the San Francisco Police Department providing services at the Airport will contact Airport Communications when language assistance is required at the San Francisco International Airport. - B.D.
-COORDINATION WITH DEPARTMENT OF EMERGENCY MANAGEMENT.
+Airport Bureau members and other members of the San Francisco Police Department providing services at the Airport will contact Airport Communications when language assistance is required at the San Francisco International Airport.

+D. COORDINATION WITH DEPARTMENT OF EMERGENCY MANAGEMENT.
+On